mzattera/v4j/docs/005/index.md

 Voynich author.

-  I think this is an important aspect to consider, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, when a one-to-one mapping between the Voynich characters and those in the transliteration alphabet is paramount.
+  I think this is an important aspect to consider, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, when a one-to-one mapping between the Voynich characters and those in the transliteration alphabet is crucial.

 - Since no natural language presents such an inner structure, the existence of "slots" constitutes a strong objection to any attempt to propose a substitution cipher for the Voynich.